Skip to main content

 The Basic Setup: Inline Filter at the Hose Bib

-• Stage 2: Activated carbon block filter removes chlorine, taste, odor, and some chemical contaminants
+• Stage 2 — Activated carbon block: Handles chlorine, chloramines (to a degree), taste, odor, and some volatile organics

 2. Run water from every faucet until you smell bleach at each outlet